Comparison Study: Glacier Calving Front Delineation in Synthetic Aperture Radar Images With Deep Learning: Biography Section

-\begin{IEEEbiography}[{ }]{Moritz Koch} received the B.Sc and M.Sc. degrees in physical geography and climate and environmental sciences from the Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU), Erlangen, Germany, in 2019 and 2021, respectively.
-He is currently enrolled as a PhD Student at the Institute of Geography at the FAU and an affiliated student at the International Doctorate Program ``Measuring and Modeling Mountain glaciers and ice caps in a Changing ClimAte (M3OCCA).'' \end{IEEEbiography}
+\begin{IEEEbiographynophoto}{Moritz Koch} received his B.Sc. and M.Sc. in physical geography and climate sciences from FAU.
+He is currently pursuing a Ph.D. at FAU's Institute of Geography and is part of the M3OCCA program. \end{IEEEbiographynophoto}

-\begin{IEEEbiography}[{ }]{Marcel Dreier} earned his Bachelor’s and Master’s degree in computer science at Friedrich-Alexander-University Erlangen-Nürnberg.
-In his Master's thesis he used diffusion models to generate offline handwritten text images and completed it in August 2023.
-Later on, he joined the Pattern Recognition Lab in October 2023 as a Ph.D candidate under the supervision of Prof. Andreas Maier.
-His current research focuses on machine learning on radargrams. \end{IEEEbiography}
+\begin{IEEEbiographynophoto}{Marcel Dreier} earned his B.Sc. and M.Sc. in computer science from FAU, completing his Master's thesis on diffusion models in 2023.
+He is now a Ph.D. candidate at FAU's PRL, focusing on machine learning for radargrams. \end{IEEEbiographynophoto}

-\begin{IEEEbiography}[{ }]{Dakota Pyles} received a B.Sc. in Geosciences from the University of Montana in 2019 and a M.Sc. in Geology from the University of Idaho in 2022.
-He is currently pursuing a Ph.D. degree in the Working Group of Geographic Information Systems (GIS) and Remote Sensing at the Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU).
-In 2023, he joined the Institute of Geography, FAU, and is affiliated with the International Doctorate Program “Measuring and Modeling Mountain glaciers and ice caps in a Changing ClimAte (M3OCCA)”.
-His current research focuses on estimating frontal ablation in the Arctic and understanding spatiotemporal drivers of observed tidewater glacier changes. \end{IEEEbiography}
+\begin{IEEEbiographynophoto}{Dakota Pyles} received his M.Sc. in Geology from the University of Montana and is pursuing a Ph.D. at FAU.
+His research focuses on estimating frontal ablation and understanding tidewater glacier changes in the Arctic. \end{IEEEbiographynophoto}

-\begin{IEEEbiography}[{ }]{Thorsten Seehaus} received the Diploma degree in physics from the University of Würzburg, Würzburg, Germany, in 2011, and the Ph.D. degree in geography from Friedrich-Alexander-Universität Erlangen-Nürnberg, Erlangen, Germany, in 2016.
-He finished an apprenticeship as a Mechatronics Technician at Jopp GmbH, Bad Neustadt an der Saale, Germany, in 2003.
-In 2012, he joined the Working Group of Geographic Information System (GIS) and Remote Sensing, Institute of Geography, Friedrich-Alexander-Universität Erlangen-Nürnberg, where he is currently a Research Assistant.
-He uses mainly multimission synthetic aperture radar (SAR) imagery to assess glacier variables, such as mass balances and area changes.
-His research interests include developing and applying remote sensing techniques for monitoring glacier changes on various scales and in various regions worldwide. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Matthias Braun} received the Diploma degree in hydrology and the Dr. rer.nat.
-(Ph.D.) degree (Hons.) from the University of Freiburg, Breisgau, Germany, in 1997 and 2001, respectively.
-From 2001 to 2010, he was the Scientific Coordinator of the interdisciplinary Center for Remote Sensing of Land Surfaces at Bonn University, Germany.
-He was appointed as an Associate Professor of geophysics with the University of Alaska Fairbanks, Fairbanks, AK, USA, in 2010, and as a Professor with Friedrich-Alexander-Universität Erlangen-Nürnberg, Germany, in 2011.
-His research interests cover mass change of glaciers for which he combines in-situ observations, remote sensing and modelling with a strong focus on large-scale Earth observation data analysis.
-He has been leading numerous field campaigns in Antarctica, Greenland, Svalbard, Patagonia, High Mountain Asia, and the Alps. \end{IEEEbiography}